banga/git-split-diffs/README.md

 ### Syntax highlighting

-Syntax highlighting is supported using the same grammars and themes as vscode, via [shiki](https://github.com/shikijs/shiki/).
-Each theme specifies a default syntax highlighting theme to use, but that can be overridden by:
+Syntax highlighting is supported via [shiki](https://github.com/shikijs/shiki/), which uses the same grammars and themes as vscode.
+Each theme specifies a default syntax highlighting theme to use, which can be overridden by:

 ```
 git config split-diffs.syntax-highlighting-theme <name>
 ```

-Supported syntax highlighting theme names are mentioned here: https://github.com/shikijs/shiki/blob/master/docs/themes.md#all-themes
+The supported syntax highlighting themes are listed at https://github.com/shikijs/shiki/blob/v0.9.3/docs/themes.md

-Note that syntax highlighting is the slowest operation, so you can disable it for faster diffs:

 ```
 git config split-diffs.syntax-highlighting-theme ''